Weapon Possession and Child Endangerment: A News-Based Legal AnalysisPublished on March 23, 2017

 Talk to a Los Angeles Criminal Defense Attorney

 Aaron Spolin, a former prosecutor, and award-winning criminal defense lawyer in Los Angeles, has a track record of success handling violent crime cases.
 He has been on the winning side of hundreds of cases.
-To receive a 100% free and confidential consultation from Aaron today, please call this number: (310) 424-5816.
+To receive a 100% free and confidential consultation from an attorney or staff member today, please call this number: (310) 424-5816.

 Latest Update on Venice Beach Shooting of Homeless ManPublished on January 13, 2016